Bayurzx/save-earth/README.md

 This app was designed for the explorers, adventurers of the world.
 It is a way for you to feature something weird you saw from any where on earth and save it.
 Hence, Save-Earth get it... 😁☺😓😓

 # How???
 Give it a name, add a caption, give some description, tell us where you saw it.
-Take a pic, sned us the link, just the link please.
+Take a pic, send us the link, just the link please.
 When adding a location have in mind that the app uses `Google Geocoder API` So use a language Google map will understand.
 It also uses `Google Javascript Map API` for exact coordinates all well integrated into the React App, so, don't forget to click the coordinate button!

 # Who??
-Like I said earlier, It's for the freaks who care about nature... like us, NGOs that care about what's on earth, etc...
+Like I said earlier, It's for the freaks who care about nature... like us, NGOs, scientist, researchers, explorers etc... that care about what's on earth, etc...

 # Setup Astra
 ---